No data troubleshooting

 andtotal

-will always be greater than thetotal
+is greater than thetotal

 in this case.

-Incorrect SLO configuration
+Incorrect SLO configurationโ

-Most often, queries return incorrect data when SLO’s data collection method is set to incremental
+For example, this can happen when SLO data collection method is set to incremental

-while its SLI data is in fact non-incremental
+while its SLI data is non-incremental

 .